-Your Morbid Friends is a partnership between an LCSW and an Ecopsychologist, both experienced psychonauts who are passionate about death literacy and changing the death industry.
+Your Morbid Friends is a partnership between an LCSW and an Ecopsychologist, both experienced professionals with a breadth of knowledge who are passionate about death literacy and changing death culture.

-Robin and Cassandra met as co-workers at a psychiatric private practice in NYC, but first got to know each other at a psychedelics conference.
-On a lunch break, they discovered they had a mutual desire to create supportive spaces for grief.
-Recognizing the kindred spirit, they continued to talk and brainstorm how to spread The Gospel of Death Is Not So Scary and put a few events on the calendar and four months later, Your Morbid Friends was born.
+Robin and Cassandra met as co-workers at a psychiatric private practice in NYC.
+They became morbid friends at a psychedelics conference, after discovering (over falafel) that they both dreamed of creating supportive spaces for grief.
+They continued to talk and brainstorm how to spread The Gospel of Death Is Not So Scary, put a few events on the calendar, and four months later, Your Morbid Friends was an official business.

 Cassandra Biron, LCSW is dedicated to supporting individuals through life’s transitions, particularly at the end of life.
 Her work is guided by her love for people and their stories, and a love and value for elders instilled in her from an early age by her mother.
 Her private practice specializes in queer care and psychedelic prep and integration.
 Fueled by her passion for community care and creating unique treatment plans, Cassandra’s work is rooted in healing justice and turning ancestral wounds into ancestral gifts.